TDCJ Academic Regulations

 “Collusion” is defined as the unauthorized collaboration with another person in preparing written work for the fulfillment of course requirements.

 The student who engages in cheating, plagiarism, or collusion may receive a failing grade on the assignment or a failing grade in the course.
-If the accused student disputes the facts upon which the charges are based, the student may appeal to the associate vice president of correctional education.
+If the accused student disputes the facts upon which the charges are based, the student may appeal to the Director of Correctional Education.

 Once students enroll in a college workforce or academic course, they are expected to attend each scheduled class meeting and complete the entire course (College/RPD Policy).
 There may be no excused absences for religious programming or extracurricular activities.
 Offenders who refuse to report to class shall be subject to disciplinary action.